1/Monday

 • MEANS (North Suburbs) Dinner 6:30 PM.
 Join Mensans Eating Around North Suburbs (MEANS) at Hackney’s on Lake located at 1514 E. Lake Ave. in Glenview.
 Free parking.
 Separate checks available.
 Limit 12.
 Please RSVP via Meetup (preferred) or email Brent B. Recurs on the 4th Tuesday of the month.

-• 54th Chicago Annual Pride Parade ~10 AM.
+• 55th Chicago Annual Pride Parade ~10 AM.
 The CAM contingent is sponsored by the Rainbow SIG.
 The Rainbow SIG will be marching and riding on their float again this year in the Chicago Annual Pride parade.
+Save the date!
+For the latest information, visit the Parade & Luncheon Info webpage.
 Although it started out as gays marching down Broadway to display their pride after decades of discrimination, it has evolved into a million people, gay, straight and everything in between supporting equal rights for everyone and celebrating the diversity that was once frowned upon.
 The interaction with the crowd is exhilarating.
 And spreading the idea that Mensans are everywhere and come in all shapes, sizes, sexual preferences, and gender identities sends an important message.
 Participants who sign up will be notified of the exact time and location (along W. Sheridan or N. Broadway, near the intersection of N. Broadway and W. Sheridan Rd. in Chicago) once that information is known, about a week before.
-After completing the 2 mile route, it’s about a ½ mile walk southwest to enjoy an optional, private, late luncheon (see below).
-For all details, visit the Parade Info webpage or see the articles in the April ChiMe, May ChiMe, or June ChiMe.
+After completing the 2 mile route, we'll walk to a nearby restaurant to enjoy an optional, late luncheon.
+For all details, visit the Parade & Luncheon Info webpage or see the article in the ChiMe (when it becomes available).
+Only people who RSVP can participate.

 * * * * *